Research Focus: 21 cm Cosmology

 More generally, I'm interested in:

-- onnecting 21 cm cosmology with other probes to learn more about the Epoch of Reionization and the Cosmic Dark Ages.
+Connecting 21 cm cosmology with other probes to learn more about the Epoch of Reionization and the Cosmic Dawn.